transpocamp/transportationcamp.org/events/phl2020/index.markdown

 ## Getting to TCPHL

-We are working with our partners at the Drexel Lindy Institute to secure our venue.
-Historically, the conference has been located at Drexel's Papadakis Integrated Sciences Building (33rd and Chestnut Streets, less than a 10 minute walk from Philadelphia's 30th Street Station), and we plan to return for this year.
+TransportationCamp PHL returns to Drexel's Papadakis Integrated Sciences Building for the third year in a row!
+Located at 33rd and Chestnut Streets, "PISB" is less than a 10 minute walk from Philadelphia's 30th Street Station.

 - All SEPTA Regional Rail and Amtrak trains stop at Philadelphia's 30th Street Station (four blocks away from PISB), including SEPTA's Airport Line which connects all airport terminals with 30th Street every 30 minutes.
 - Megabus and Bolt Bus stop immediately outside 30th Street Station at 30th Street and JFK Blvd.